Frequently Asked Questions

 Are there places to shop near Marble House Project?

 Yes.
-Manchester can provide almost anything needed.
-It is a six-minute drive from Marble House Project and has grocery and natural food stores, hardware stores, clothing stores, drug stores and restaurants.
-Dorset, a small town with marble sidewalks and just a three-minute drive or ten-minute bike ride has two great general stores, and a farmers market on Sundays.
+Manchester, VT can provide almost anything needed.
+It is a ten minute drive from Marble House Project, and has grocery and natural food stores, hardware stores, clothing stores, drug stores and restaurants.
+For those without a car, Dorset, a small town with marble sidewalks is a ten-minute bike ride away.
+Dorset has two great general stores, and a farmers market on Sunday mornings.

 What else can I do in Dorset?

-Dorset and the surrounding area offers a plethora of activities.
+Dorset and the surrounding area offer many activities.
 There are art shows, world-class theatre, music, hiking and biking trails, quarries, farmers markets and great shopping all amid a rural yet sophisticated backdrop.
 You can visit the Dorset and or Manchester Website for more information.

 What if I don’t have a car?